This blog post was first published in 2020.

 Human error is usually why exploits happen, so it goes without saying that training and awareness are important.

-As a company, it is also important to focus on awareness so that the employees will be equipped with the knowledge of how they can be tricked in order to change these behaviors.
+As a company, it is also important to focus on awareness so that the employees will be equipped with the knowledge of how they can be tricked in order to change these behaviours.
 It is also essential to have well-functioning threat intelligence in place, regular vulnerability tests run by the IT security team, and overall good cyber hygiene.

 When it comes to you as an individual, try thinking about these things: